sarthakking5/Recommender-System/README.md

 For our data to be made more usable certain changes were made to it.

 + Both datasets were merged on the common column 'title'.
-+ As not all columns were usable for our use-case certain columns were selected to make the processing much faster such as:
++ As not all columns were usable for our use case certain columns were selected to make the processing much faster such as:
     + Genres
     + Id
     + Keywords